jqhoogland/rationalia-starter/Concepts/Fuzzies.md

 src: https://www.lesswrong.com/tag/fuzzies
 ---

 A fuzzy is a hypothetical measurement unit for "warm fuzzy feeling" one gets from believing that one has done good.
 Unlike [utils](https://wiki.lesswrong.com/wiki/utils), fuzzies can be earned through psychological tricks without regard for efficiency.
-For this reason, it may be a good idea to separate the concerns for actually doing good, for which one might need to [shut up and multiply](https://www.lesswrong.com/tag/shut-up-and-multiply), and for earning fuzzies, to get psychological comfort.
+For this reason, it may be a good idea to separate the concerns for actually doing good, for which one might need to [Shut Up and Multiply|shut up and multiply](https://www.lesswrong.com/tag/shut-up-and-multiply), and for earning fuzzies, to get psychological comfort.

 ## Blog posts
 - [Purchase Fuzzies and Utilons Separately](http://lesswrong.com/lw/6z/purchase_fuzzies_and_utilons_separately/)